 Best time to visit Stakna Monastery

-Dress modestly while entering the monasteries.
+- Dress modestly while entering the monasteries.
 You should avoid wearing skimpy or revealing clothes; or dress in a manner that would seem respectful to the monastery and its monks.
-Chose clothes that are a little lose, simple, modest and cover your entire body including arms and legs.
+Chose clothes that are a little loose, simple, modest, and cover your entire body including arms and legs.

-The monasteries are religious places of worship.
-Please ensure that you maintain silence and remain clam.
+- The monasteries are religious places of worship.
+Please ensure that you maintain silence and remain calm.

 Stakna Monastery Altitude